justexo-hash/PulseMarket/replit.md

 - Tailwind CSS for styling
 - React Hook Form + Zod for forms and validation
 - date-fns for date manipulation
+- @solana/web3.js for Solana wallet generation and management
+- buffer polyfill for browser compatibility with Solana SDK

 **Backend Libraries:**
 - Express.js for HTTP server
+- express-session for session management
+- connect-pg-simple for PostgreSQL session store
+- bcrypt for password hashing (salt rounds: 10)
 - Vite for development and bundling
 - tsx for TypeScript execution in development